DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 - So, I've removed the health bar above their heads (that was there purely for testing purposes)
 - The enemies (and Allister) now flash red whenever they take damage.
 	- I though about having the color of the flash indicate how much health they had left (yellow = medium health, red = almost dead), but idk how I feel about it
+- Also, I've replaced their material, so they're no longer

 ##### Imported New Models